Terry Lamb: 1995 Grand Final

 It was a sweet moment for Lamb and coach Chris Anderson after five years of planning went into this moment.
 The 1995 Grand Final was also the swansong for Chief Executive Peter Moore who retired from his post after 26 years of service.
-Moore would remain a member of the Canterbury Leagues Club board until 1998.

 Lamb's planned retirement was shelved as he helped his beloved club for one more season to get through a sudden player departure caused by the Super League War.
 Lamb didn't seek the captaincy with Simon Gillies taking on that role and when Gillies was injured for the second half of the season, Lamb again opted not to be captain with Darren Britt taking the reins (in a sign of things to come).
 Lamb's career wound down on 25 August 1996, when Canterbury defeated North Queensland 50–22 at Belmore Sports Ground.
-Lamb scored two tries an that the start and end of his career saw him score a double.
+Lamb scored two tries in his final game, just as he had done in his first game 16 years earlier.

 Lamb played a record 350 first grade games (88 at Western Suburbs, 262 at Canterbury-Bankstown).
 He also scored 164 first grade tries, a mark bettered only by Andrew Ettingshausen (165), Steve Menzies (180) and Ken Irvine (212).

 In a strange twist, with Manly having reached (and won) the 2008 NRL Grand Final, Menzies ended his career in Australia having equalled Lamb's league record of 349 games in his last match.
 The 34-year-old veteran of 15 NRL seasons then signed a contract to play the 2009 season and beyond with Super League club, the Bradford Bulls.

 In anticipation of equalling Lamb's record with his final appearance, Manly was reported to have made Menzies an offer to make a cameo appearance in 2009 to break the record.
 Menzies' response confirmed his and Lamb's standing among the greats:

 "I wouldn't consider coming back for one game and cheapening the record or anything," said Menzies.

 "If I fell one short or equalled it or whatever then that's my career and the way it finishes.

 "(Lamb) was such a great player ...
 I'm very honoured to stand next to him.

 Lamb set many records at Canterbury with the last one, a landmark of 123 tries being broken by winger Hazem El Masri, against the Newcastle Knights in 2006.